 As a homeowner, you should know there are a number of pollutants that negatively impact your indoor air quality and aggravate many health conditions.
 As you begin to close up your house for cooler weather this fall, consider the impact of polluted air on your family.
 The most common symptoms of poor indoor air are:

 We would like to remind our customers of the many different types of pollutants found in the home including:

 The health impacts of these different pollutants vary greatly, from mild discomfort to life-threatening.
 Fortunately, there are many ways to improve the air in your family’s home.

 Some habits in the home that can reduce a family’s exposure to poor indoor quality are keeping doors and windows shut, improving ventilation and keeping the house clean.
 The best way to remove particles and pollutants from the air is with a whole-home air purifier that removes these particulates from every room of the house.
 Especially for those with allergy and asthma symptoms, an air purifier can provide significant relief.

 The Aprilaire selection of humidifiers offers prevention of nose bleeds, damage to wood floors and static electricity.
-The 400 Model has a water saving feature.
-The bypass unit uses 100% of water and evaporate technology that eliminates the needs for a drain.
+The 400 Model has a water-saving feature.
+The bypass unit uses 100% of water and evaporate technology that eliminates the need for a drain.

 We also introduce steam humidity for applications when evaporative units are less practical (attics, crawl spaces, closets, milder winter climates, non-forced air heating source).